brianp/dm-is-voteable/README.md

 ## Example

-Add `is :voteable` To any model and gain the power of the vote method.
+Add `is_voteable` To any model and gain the power of the vote method.

 ```ruby
 class Movie